orstavik/JoiComponents/book/chapter1/Function_flattenedChildren.md

-For DOM nodes that a) are *inside* a ShadowDOM and b) has a `<slot>` child, the `.flattenedChildren` needs to be resolved by replacing all `slot` nodes with their `.assignedNodes()` recursively.
+For DOM nodes that a) are *inside* a ShadowDOM and b) has a `<slot>` child, the `.flattenedChildren` needs to be resolved by replacing all `slot` nodes with their `.assignedNodes()`, recursively.

 The `flattenedChildren(n)` function below returns the flattened list of childNodes for any DOM node.

 ```javascript
 function flattenedChildren(n) {